How Do Cloth Diapers Work- Mistakes To Avoid When Cloth Diapering

 I can’t even explain how many times we had to change pants because we weren’t paying attention.
 If the inner diaper or pre-fold (normally white) is even ever so slightly sticking out of the diaper cover, you’ll end up with wet pants.

-This is because the entire diaper gets pretty well soaked when babe pees and thus is wet, if it is outside of the waterproof cover you’ve just got wet pants 😛
+When the baby pees, the entire diaper gets pretty well soaked.
+And if the wet part of the diaper is outside of the waterproof cover you’ve just got wet pants 😛

 When thinking of how do cloth diapers work, you always have one part that absorbs (diaper or liner) and one part that seals in the moisture (outer cover).
 Save the change and just pay attention.

-The first mistake ever was thinking that I’d be able to keep up with diapers!
+The first mistake I made was thinking that I’d be able to keep up with diapers!
 When asking yourself how do cloth diapers work, remind yourself that cloth doesn’t “pull away” the moisture.
 Thus, your babe will not sit in a wet diaper without losing their sh*t.

 You’ll be changing a few more diapers so if you’re not on top of your laundry this could be an issue.
 For example, my girls both went through about 11-16 diapers per day until 6 months old when it slowly started to decrease a bit.